Indianisation (British India): Indian Armed Force

 In 1901, Lord Curzon, one of the most controversial British Viceroys of India, sought to solve the vexing Indianisation question once and for all by founding the Imperial Cadet Corps (ICC), which was intended to provide military education and special officer commissions to Indian princes and aristocrats.
 The ICC failed, for two reasons.
 First, the special officer commissions awarded to ICC graduates were "extra-regimental" and did not bestow the holder with powers of command over anyone - British or Indian.
 Second, the ICC's purpose was unclear: was it to be a military training institution or a finishing school for a tiny minority of Indian princes?
 In 1915, the ICC was disbanded.

-Had it not been for the advent of the Great War, during which India recruited about 1.3 million men for the British and Allied war effort, and increasing Indian nationalist pressure for tangible rewards for their loyalty, the Indianisation issue might have died.
-It didn't, and on 20 August 1917, it was announced that Indians were eligible for King's Commissions in the Indian Army.
+Had it not been for the advent of the First World War, during which India recruited about 1.3 million men for the British and Allied war effort, and increasing Indian nationalist pressure for tangible rewards for their loyalty, the Indianisation issue might have died.
+It did not, and on 20 August 1917, it was announced that Indians were eligible for King's Commissions in the Indian Army.
 The first 9 Indians awarded King's Commissions were graduates of the ICC.
 Ten places were now reserved for Indians at Sandhurst.

 The Sandhurst training directly pitted young Indian men against young Europeans in conditions alien to their upbringing and experience, and not surprisingly the results were unsatisfactory.
-Of the first batch of 25 cadets admitted to Sandhurst, ten failed t`o meet the requisite standard, two died, two resigned, one was deprived of his commission, and ten passed.
+Of the first batch of 25 cadets admitted to Sandhurst, ten failed to meet the requisite standard, two died, two resigned, one was deprived of his commission, and ten passed.
 To remedy this, on 13 March 1922 the Prince of Wales Royal Indian Military College was established for preparing native Indian cadets for entry to Sandhurst.